lionzan/Exponential-Ocean/exampleSite/content/about/_index.md

   Powerful People achieve an exponential Impact on Ocean Sustainability.

 ---
 I am a Consultant, Advisor and Coach with a passion for the Ocean.
-I help CEOs, Entrepreneurs, Philanthropists and Powerful People multiply their personal impact on Ocean Sustainability and Decarbonisation.
+I help CEOs, Entrepreneurs, Philanthropists and Powerful People* multiply their personal impact on Ocean Sustainability.

-[Powerful People](you) **think bigger that themselves** and want to **leave a mark on life**.
+\*[Powerful People](you) **think bigger that themselves** and want to **leave a mark on life**.
 These are my preferred clients, the only ones I choose to work with.
 I help them

 * gain **clarity of their own End Result**
 * discover their **unique individual approach to it**